ali77gh/ali77gh/README.md

-# basic info
+# Basic info

-A random android developer that is also intrested with back-end (node js) <br>
+A random software developer that has no fear to write code in new languages and framworks <br>
-and also free software fan and linux user.
+And im using linux BTW.

 # Contact